Chester Canal: The impact of the Ellesmere Canal

-The Ellesmere Canal company had been constructing canals to the west, linking Llangollen to Frankton, but the route from there to Chester had not been decided.
-In 1796, they obtained an Act of Parliament, authorising a line from near the great aqueduct at Pontcysyllte running roughly northwards through Ruabon, Bersham, Gwersyllt and Pulford to join the River Dee opposite the canal basin at Chester.
-The Chester company, who were trying to put their financial affairs into order, noticed that the 1796 Act failed to mention a connection with their canal.
-They decided to obtain an Act to enforce a connection, and to stop supplying water to the Wirral line.
-The Ellesmere company responded quickly, agreeing to make changes to their Act, and the Chester company continued to supply water.
+The Ellesmere Canal Company had been constructing canals to the west, linking Llangollen to Frankton, but the route from there to Chester had not been decided.
+In 1796, they obtained an act of Parliament, the Ellesmere and Chester Canal Act 1796 (36 Geo.
+3. c.
+71), authorising a line from near the great aqueduct at Pontcysyllte running roughly northwards through Ruabon, Bersham, Gwersyllt and Pulford to join the River Dee opposite the canal basin at Chester.
+The Chester Canal Company, who were trying to put their financial affairs into order, noticed that the 1796 act failed to mention a connection with their canal.
+They decided to obtain an act of Parliament to enforce a connection, and to stop supplying water to the Wirral line.
+The Ellesmere company responded quickly, agreeing to make changes to their act of Parliament, and the Chester company continued to supply water.
 On the strength of this, they were also able to raise some money to put the canal into good order and to repay some of their debts.
 The Ellesmere company extended their canal eastwards from Frankton to Whitchurch, and in 1802, the two companies reached agreement on a line from near Whitchurch to Hurleston Junction, just to the north of Nantwich.
 It opened on 25 March 1805, and water supply was enhanced by the construction of a navigable feeder through Llangollen to Horseshoe Falls on the River Dee at Llantisilio.

 In 1804, the Ellesmere company offered to buy out the Chester Canal for 1,000 of their shares, and to take over debts up to £4,000.
 The Chester Canal held out for more, and the negotiations failed.
 Three years later, the financial position of the Chester Canal was better, and they began paying off their debts.
-Finally in 1813, they agreed to amalgamate, and the action was authorised by a further Act of Parliament.
+Finally in 1813, they agreed to amalgamate, and the action was authorised by a further act of Parliament, the Ellesmere and Chester Canals Unification Act 1813 (53 Geo.
+3. c. lxxx).
 The Ellesmere company paid just half of their 1804 offer, and the 500 Ellesmere shares were distributed between the various Chester shareholders.
 The Ellesmere and Chester Canal Company took over on 1 July 1813.
 A new section of canal and an iron lock were built at Beeston in 1827, to resolve continual problems with leakage there.